Holy Purdy - I Didn't Think The 49ers Would Do It

 Sources: Purdy, 49ers reach 5-year, $265M deal

-Brock Purdy, the last pick in the 2022 NFL draft who has gone on to become a Pro Bowler, is finalizing a 5-year, $265M deal with the 49ers, sources told ESPN's Adam Schefter.
+Brock Purdy, the last pick in the 2022 NFL draft who has gone on to become a Pro Bowler, is finalizing a five-year, $265M deal with the 49ers, sources told ESPN's Adam Schefter.

 www.espn.com